decred/dcrdocs/docs/advanced/premine.md

 ---

-The premine consists of 8% of the total supply of 21 million coins (1.68 million coins).
-This was split equally between compensation for bring-up costs and an “airdrop”.
+When the Decred blockchain launched on Feb 8, 2016, a premine was conducted in which 8% of the total supply of 21 million coins (1.68 million coins) were distributed.
+Half (4%) went to developers to compensate them for development of the project.
+The other half (4%) was airdropped evenly across a list of airdrop participants.
+Details of the development costs and airdrop are outlined below.

 Full details of the premine transaction can be viewed [on the block explorer](https://explorer.dcrdata.org/tx/5e29cdb355b3fc7e76c98a9983cd44324b3efdd7815c866e33f6c72292cb8be6).

 ---